 I will make him an help meet(ʿēzer) for him.
 Gen. 2:18

-Why did the man need a helper and what kind of help would this be?
-The Hebrew word for “help meet” is ʿēzer. ʿēzer is a fascinating word used to describe what iššâ will do for îš. ʿēzer means to provide help, support or to surround someone especially in times of hardship or distress.
+Why did the man need a helper and what kind of help would she be?
+The Hebrew word for “help meet” is ʿēzer. ʿēzer is a fascinating word used to describe what iššâ will do for îš; ʿēzer means to provide help, support or to surround someone especially in times of hardship or distress.
 It is the same word used to describe the Lord’s help in verses such as:

-My help cometh from the LORD, which made heaven and earth… Ps.
+My help (ʿēzer) cometh from the LORD, which made heaven and earth… Ps.
 121:2

-If I were to attempt a summary at this point, it might go something like this.
-The man îš is a lot like Elohim in story 1, he is strong and powerful, bringing order to the world but somewhat disconnected. iššâ like YHVH Elohim in story 2, brings a sense of oneness, integration and meaning to the man.
-As a “mini-creator”, the world which man creates doesn’t make sense apart from her participation with him in it.
-But iššâ also helps in times of hardship and difficulty and so there is to be both protection and defensiveness built into the relationship.
+If I attempt a summary at this point, it might go something like this.
+The man, îš is a lot like Elohim in the first creation account.
+He is strong and powerful, bringing order to the world but somewhat disconnected. iššâ like YHVH Elohim in story two, brings a sense of oneness, integration and meaning to the man.
+In other words, the world man creates (think mini creator) doesn’t make sense.
+It is incomplete, without purpose and destiny apart from the qualities which iššâ brings.